Asymptotic strictly pseudoconvex CR structure for asymptotically locally complex hyperbolic manifolds: Preliminaries

 Assume that $K\subset M$ is an essential subset.
 The \textit{radial vector field} $\delr$ is the vector field on $\bar{M\setminus K}$ defined by $\delr(\gamma_p(r)) = E(r,p)_*\frac{\dx}{\dx r}= \gamma_p'(r)$.
 A tensor defined on $\bar{M\setminus K}$ is said to be \textit{radially parallel} if its covariant derivative in the $\delr$ direction vanishes.
 Since $(\gamma_p)_{p\in \dK}$ are geodesics, $\delr$ is radially parallel.
 The shape operator $S$ and the Jacobi operator $R_{\delr}$ are the fields of symmetric endomorphisms defined by $SX = \nabla_X\delr$ and $R_{\delr}X = R(\delr,X)\delr$.
 They are related by the Riccati equation

 They both vanish on $\delr$ and take values in $\{\delr\}^{\perp}$.
-From the Riccati equation is derived the following: if $\dK$ is convex and the sectional curvature of $\bar{M\setminus K}$ is non-positive, then the level hypersurfaces above $\dK$ are convex.
+From the Riccati equation we derive the following: if $\dK$ is convex and the sectional curvature of $\bar{M\setminus K}$ is non-positive, then the level hypersurfaces above $\dK$ are convex.